gpang98/Challenge15_leaflet-challenge/README.md

     - use `L.circleMarker()` to specify the radius size and color and other parameters.

 8. Define the legend using `L.control()` function.
-    - Use `onAdd` to build the legend elements.
+    - Use `.onAdd` to build the legend elements.
     - Assign the color per ranges
     - display the legend Title.
     - use `.map()` and div class to arrange the color and text.
     - Use `.addTo()` to add legend to the map.

-9. The `style.css` is modified.
+9. The `style.css` file is modified.
     - `.legend-container` is styled such that background is white and position is absulute.
     - `z-index` is set to 100 to ensure it is always plotted as the top layer.